The ESA-Future Earth Joint Program

 For data analysis, consider the CCI Toolbox software environment.
 Cate Desktop is a graphical user interface providing access to remote and local CCI data and a suite of operations to act on the data.
 All ESA CCI datasets published through the Open Data Portal can typically be accessed by the Toolbox Python API and Command Line Interface.
 Details on installation and configuration can be found here, but the CCI Toolbox will be launched as online dashboard in September 2020.

-Four projects have been selected to develop online demonstration tools that tackle the threats posed by increasingly frequent cholera outbreaks, storm damage and flooding, and extremes of urban heat.
+Four projects were selected to develop online demonstration tools that tackle the threats posed by increasingly frequent cholera outbreaks, storm damage and flooding, and extremes of urban heat.

-The projects are consulting with users and scientists across the Future Earth networks to develop the tools by September 2021, and the tools will be showcased at the UNFCCC COP-26 meeting in November 2021 in Glasgow, UK.
+The projects have consulted with users and scientists across the Future Earth networks to develop information tools that will be showcased at the UNFCCC COP-26 meeting in November 2021 in Glasgow, UK.
+They feature on the Space Climate Observatory (SCO) pages as case studies.

 Past events funded under the Joint ESA-Future Earth Partnership: